oSoc17/code9000/hardware/MAINTENANCE.md

 ## II.
 Fixing it

+The most likely culprit is the camera: this is easily solved by reseating the ribbon connector.

 1. Ensure the device gets enough power during daylight.

 Angle the panel as described in deployment.
 If both red and green leds on the solar power controller are lit it means the battery's voltage is too low and needs to be recharged.
 The other components will not receive power until that happens.